This post is for those that are using the Classic Editor, not Gutenberg!

-What’s the problem?
 The Text editor, which is also called the HTML editor, considers that real HTML code that you actually added to change the layout or style of the post.
-It doesn’t treat it like ordinary text, like the Visual editor does.
+It doesn’t treat it like ordinary text, as the Visual editor does.

 < stands for < and this